 One of the most attractive aspects of the Bike & Barge holidays is that you encounter an international company on board, including people from e.g. USA, Canada, Australia, France, Italy, and Spain.
 It’s a great opportunity for you to get to know various cultures at the same time!
 We have people of all ages, men and women, singles and couples and also families with children (during the school holidays).
 Most groups are made up of 12 people on the barge Zwaan.

 Our carefully selected routes will lead you along the most beautiful spots of the country.
 The average daily distance is around 45 kilometers.
 Most participants prefer riding in a group with the cycling guide, but you can also ride individually.
 Maps are available on board.

 Easy cycling in mostly flat areas, with only few short climbs and descents.
 Little effort required, suitable for people with less experience.

 When mentioned ‘self-guided’, the tours are on an individual basis and no guides are provided.
 We will provide you with a thoroughly detailed and comprehensive description of the routes, enabling you to follow the route correctly without problems.
-Furthermore, these route descriptions are frequently accompanied with information on the main tourist attractions that you’ll come across.
+Furthermore, these route descriptions are frequently accompanied with information on the main tourist attractions that you will come across.

 Our sales and information department can inform you on this manner.
 These transfers are usually not included (see the included section for each tour).

 Cancellation insurance (insurance company Unigarant)